vsekhar/vcloud/README.md

 (See the `dev-pkg/vcloud-launch` file for an example script that installs some development packages, builds and installs a recent version of the boost libraries, and starts building the user's code.)

-Package it up and inject (compilation will be started automatically):
+Launch a server and inject (compilation will be started automatically):
-		$ ./mkpkg my_code/
 		$ ./launch							# defaults to 1 machine
-		$ ./inject my_code.tar.bz2
+		$ ./inject my_code/

 If you want to observe the compilation, connect to the instance and re-attach to screen (assuming compilation is still in progress):
 		$ ./connect		# defaults to server 0
 		domU124-232-231-113$ screen -r

-The example script logs to `vcloud-log`.
-We can examine this by either connecting
+The example script `dev-pkg/vcloud-launch` logs to `vcloud-log`.
+We can examine the log file by either connecting
 		$ ./connect
 		domU124-232-231-113$ less vcloud-log
 or by pulling down the log file to the local machine